mikaelxu/japanschoolexperience/src/pages/faq.md

 As this is a local program, you are responsible for the following costs:
 - International flights (we recommended Fukuoka airport)
 - To and from the hotel (we can provide recommended transport options from Fukuoka e.g. bus routes)
-- Pocket money for personal exepnses and items
+- Pocket money for personal expenses and items

 ### How do I make payment?
 - Due to the need to secure hotel and transport reservations, advanced payment is required before the application deadline.
-- You can pay directly to us in Singapore or your can do international payment to the local Japanese education proivder mowa Solutions Co.
+- You can pay directly to us in Singapore or your can do international payment to the local Japanese education provider mowa Solutions Co.
 Ltd.
-- For payment in Singapore, PayNOW UEN: XXXXXX.
+- For payment in Singapore, PayNOW to Company UEN: 202537808Z.
 Company name is Gasprey Pte.
 Ltd.
 - For payment to Japan.
 Below are the bank details.
+Beneficiary Name: Mowa Solutions Co.
+Ltd.
+Beneficiary Address: 729-41, Mori, Ozu Machi, Kikuchi-gun, Japan Bank Name: THE HIGO BANK LIMITED
+Bank Address: 213-1, Muro,Ozu Machi, Kikuchi-gun, Kumamoto, Japan SWIFT Code: HIGOJPJT

 ## Living Arrangements

 ### Where will I stay?
-Heritage Onsen Hotel/Ryokan called [Hizenya](https://www.hizenya.co.jp/en/){target="_blank" rel="noopener noreferrer"} located in Minami-oguni Town of Kumamoto (熊本県南小国町)
+A Heritage Onsen Hotel/Ryokan called [Hizenya](https://www.hizenya.co.jp/en/){target="_blank" rel="noopener noreferrer"} located in Minami-oguni Town of Kumamoto (熊本県南小国町)

 ### What about meals?
 - Breakfast and dinner at the hotel are included.